google/styleguide/pyguide.md

     variables and functions (linters will flag protected member access).
-While prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling) we discourage its use as it impacts readability and testability and isn't *really* private.
+While prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn't *really* private.

 -   Place related classes and top-level functions together in a module.